 The main cause of tooth decay is an acid attack on the surfaces of the teeth.
 This acid is produced by bacteria which cling to the surface of the teeth in a film called dental plaque.
-Sweet, sticky, sugary foods encourage the plaque to make acid which causes tooth decay and bleeding gums.
+Sweet, sticky, sugary foods help the plaque to make acid which causes tooth decay and bleeding gums.

 It is hard for children under ten to clean their teeth properly.
 You will need to help at least once a day.
 If the bacteria have been on the teeth for a long time, the gums may bleed when brushed.
 This gingivitis tells you that the gums are unhealthy.
 To get them healthy again the gums need to be cleaned more often, even if they bleed when brushed.